6 Things You Should Know – Before You Sign Up

 Azimo is regulated and supervised by De Nederlandsche Bank (DNB) in the Netherlands as well as the FCA and the HMRC (to prevent money laundering) in the UK.

 Apart from legal regulations, Azimo uses industry-leading technology such as 3D secure authentication, fraud detection protocols, and 256 bit SSL to protect your money and personal data online.

 They’re also certified by German TÜV for data protection and IT security.

 Azimo’s flexible funding and payout methods as well as dedicated business accounts makes them a strong contender in the money transfer world if you’re in the UK or Europe for amounts below £4500 GBP / €6000).

 See the Rate and For Your Transfer on Azimo

 However, if you’re based elsewhere in the world or simply looking for the lowest cost transfers especially for larger amounts you can do better than Azimo.

-For your smaller transfers (£4500 GBP / €6000 and below) we recommend Wise (review) for low-cost and fantastically transparent transfers from pretty much anywhere in the world.
+For your smaller transfers (£4500 GBP / €6000 and below) we recommend Wise transfer in our review for low-cost and fantastically transparent transfers from pretty much anywhere in the world.
 They do however focus only on card-to-bank or bank-to-bank transfers.

 The nearest direct competitor with cash payouts offers the first 3 transfers free is WorldRemit (using the code ‘3FREE‘) (fast transfers with flexible payout methods; also widely available).